 Published by: LifeWorks,

-The fear of disapproval, rejection, exclusion and prejudice causes many people to withdraw from society and society to withdraw from them.
+Fear of disapproval, rejection, exclusion and prejudice causes many people to withdraw from society and society to withdraw from them.
 Yet social isolation is a huge risk factor for the development of some mental illnesses, especially depression and can greatly hinder recovery for all mental disorders.
 The World Health Organization declares stigma to be the “single most important barrier to overcome in the community.”

 It’s often hard to know how to support someone struggling with a mental illness.
 Here are some tips: